-13. Public Support
+Public Support

 The level of public support for the project should be described, including any key project elements that were strongly supported by the community.
-If applicable, this section should also refer to any specific outreach and documented support for a project that was outside the DRI/NYF public engagement process (e.g., comprehensive plan, letters of support, non-DRI/ NYF public meetings, etc.)
+If applicable, this section should also refer to any specific outreach and documented support for a project that was outside the DRI/NYF public engagement process (e.g., comprehensive plan, letters of support, non-DRI/NYF public meetings, etc.)

 - Many residents and LPC members expressed support for renovating this iconic building.
 Based on the feedback from Community Meeting 1, 92% of the Village's poll respondents expressed support for maintaining the historic integrity of buildings in downtown.
 Moreover, 67% of community respondents showed support for more diverse retail options in the downtown area.
-This project provides an excellent opportunity to both maintain the historic integrity of downtown through renovating existing buildings while also adding additional options for retail stores.
-Additionally, the survey results from Community Meeting 2 indicate that a majority of respondents felt that this project was highly aligned with local goals (73%), state criteria for DRI projects (61%), and has high transformative potential (63%). - Previous community outreach efforts of the city and the county have demonstrated strong support for the restoration of the city core and for mixed-use redevelopment.
-During the DRI planning process, this project had strong support by participants due to the perceived economic and aesthetic benefits of redevelopment and revitalization.
-The LPC felt that this was an important project that needed to be addressed, especially as the building has significant critical safety needs that have the potential to impact other downtown buildings.
+This project provides an excellent opportunity to both maintain the historic integrity of downtown through renovating existing buildings while also adding additional options for retail stores. - Previous community outreach efforts

+of the city and the county have

+demonstrated strong support for the

+restoration of the city core and for

+mixed-use redevelopment.
+During

+the DRI planning process, this project

+had strong support by participants

+due to the perceived economic and

+aesthetic benefits of redevelopment

+and revitalization.
+The LPC felt that this

+was an important project that needed to

+be addressed, especially as the building

+has significant critical safety needs

+that have the potential to impact other

+downtown buildings.

-14. Project Budget
+Project Budget